vicgolob/reactify_bootcamp/reactify_client/README.md

 $ npm start
 ```

 * Last step will serve the app right at your browser.
 Make sure to run Reactify Server first in order to obtain the access token.
+Once in http://localhost:3000/ you click the button and if OK, you'll get redirected to http://localhost:3000/reactify with your access granted.